 SYNCRA is an immersive experience with electronic dance music, lighting effects and interactive activities.
-It premieres in Vancouver in February 2023.
+It premiered in Vancouver in February 2023.

-The attraction is in Vancouver from mid-February until a yet-to-be-determined future date in the spring.
-It’s open from Thursdays to Sundays during the School Spring Break.
-As of the start of the school holidays in March, SYNCRA also has three new exhibits as well as roving performers which adds to the experience.
+The attraction was in Vancouver from mid-February until April 30th.
+It was open from Thursdays to Sundays during the School Spring Break.
+As of the start of the school holidays in March, SYNCRA also had three new exhibits as well as roving performers which added to the experience.

-The venue is fully licensed and both food and beverages are available inside SYNCRA City.
+The venue was fully licensed and both food and beverages were available inside SYNCRA City.

 Vancouver’s SYNCRA Experience in 2023